colorjs/color-space/README.md

 ## Purpose

-The project aims to create collection of color spaces with consistent correct API.
+The project aims to have a complete collection of color spaces with consistent API, verified formulas and cases.
 While [colorjs.io](https://colorjs.io/docs/procedural) has focus on digital color spaces, this initiative takes broader perspective, including lesser-known historical spaces.
-A side effect of the project is ensuring the validity of conversion formulas, introducing necessary corrections.
+A side effect of the project is verifying papers.

 ## Credits